 In orthodontics, brackets are utilized to improve the connectivity of orthodontic archwires to teeth.
 Moreover, braces are used as the tools to transmit force to teeth and move them to a position of interest.
 A brace consists of an archwire (or arch wire) and a bracket.
 The brackets are connected to teeth through specific composites.
 An orthodontic bracket is responsible for taking care of the archwire and transmitting the wire force to teeth.

-There are various types of braces, and different patients select different orthodontic types.
+There are various types of braces, with each being unique.
+Patient’s, get to select different orthodontic types.

 Brackets are classified as different categories in terms of their constituent materials, connection methods, and placement on teeth.